Journey to Pascha

 4. swim or paddle around on a float in a beautiful pool

 Ask students what they know about traveling by foot in the time of Jesus.
-Let them tell the class if they know, or else tell them yourself, that in those days people traveled on dusty roads wearing sandals or foot coverings that did not cover the whole foot.
+Let them tell the class if they know, or else you can tell them, that in those days people traveled on dusty roads wearing sandals or foot coverings that did not cover the whole foot.
 So it was a courtesy to a guest who had walked to wash that person’s feet.
 It was the lowliest of jobs, and was usually left to a slave or servant.

 Ask, “What did Jesus do, on the night of the Last Supper, that astonished His disciples?”
 Students may know that He washed their feet.
 Read the story together in John 13: 1-17.
 Discuss: